Menu

 • Panel Discussion

 A discussion to focus on issues relevant to the region in which the conference is held.
-The conference will close out on Saturday with this discussion.
+The conference will close out on Saturday.

-The 2025 FCRTE will bring together mathematicians from all sub-disciplines of mathematics together on the Howard University campus to exchange mathematical ideas on teaching pedagogy, emerging research, and the state of mathematics.
+The 2026 FCRTE will bring together mathematicians from all sub-disciplines of mathematics together on the Clark Atlanta University campus to exchange mathematical ideas on teaching pedagogy, emerging research, and the state of mathematics.

 Albert Turner Bharucha-Reid Lecturer: